Iterative Forward Tuning Boosts In-Context Learning in Language Models: Related Work

 \section{Related Work}

-In-context learning (ICL) with large language models (LLMs) has made a breakthrough and become mainstream in tackling various tasks~\cite{li2023can, dong2022survey, qiao2022reasoning}.
-Recently, great efforts have been made to improve the performance of ICL from different perspectives, such as example selection \cite{liu-etal-2022-makes,li2023finding,wu2022selfadaptive}, instruction design \cite{wei2021finetuned}, and intermediate chain-of-thought (CoT) reasoning \cite{wei2022chainofthought,zhang2023automatic}.
+In-context learning (ICL) with LLMs has made a breakthrough and become mainstream in tackling various tasks~\cite{li2023can, dong2022survey, qiao2022reasoning}.
+Recently, great efforts have been made to improve the performance of ICL from different perspectives, such as demonstrations selection \cite{liu-etal-2022-makes,li2023finding}, prompt template design \cite{wei2021finetuned}, and intermediate chain-of-thought (CoT) reasoning \cite{wei2022chainofthought,zhang2023automatic}.

-For example selection, Liu et al. \cite{liu-etal-2022-makes} performed demonstration selection through a $k$NN-based retriever, choosing the closest example to test input.
-Wu et al. \cite{wu2022selfadaptive} proposed self-adaptive ICL with a general select-and-rank framework for demonstration selection.
-In addition to example selection, Lu et al. \cite{yao2022fantastically} investigated the sensitivity of ICL to the permutation of demonstrations and proposed entropy metrics to determine their order.
+For demonstration selection, \citet{liu-etal-2022-makes} performed demonstration selection through a $k$NN-based retriever, choosing the closest example to test input. \citet{wu2022selfadaptive} proposed self-adaptive ICL with a general select-and-rank framework for demonstration selection.
+In addition to example selection, \citet{yao2022fantastically} investigated the sensitivity of ICL to the permutation of demonstrations and proposed entropy metrics to determine their order.
 The above ICL methods are usually restricted by the number of demonstrations.
-To mitigate such a challenge, Hao et al. \cite{hao2022structured} attempted to scale ICL by grouping demonstrations, which could increase the number of demonstrations to 1,000.
+To mitigate such a challenge, \citet{hao2022structured} attempted to scale ICL by grouping demonstrations, which could increase the number of demonstrations to 1,000.

-The formatting function also plays a crucial role in ICL, especially for tasks requiring complex reasoning steps, such as commonsense reasoning.
-Wei et al. \cite{wei2022chainofthought} introduced chain-of-thoughts (CoT) prompting, where the reasoning steps generated by LLMs are used to provide further guidance.
-Zhang et al. \cite{zhang2023automatic} stimulated the model's ability for gradual reasoning by adding the ``\textit{Let's think step-by-step}'' prefix, which showed impressive performance.
-Instead of generating reasoning steps, Press et al. \cite{press2022measuring} investigated the compositional reasoning abilities by allowing LLMs to generate follow-up questions.
-Subsequently, Madaan et al. \cite{madaan2023selfrefine} introduced a new framework to enhance the initial outputs generated by LLMs via iterative feedback and refinement.
+The formatting function also plays a crucial role in ICL, especially for tasks requiring complex reasoning steps, such as commonsense reasoning. \citet{wei2022chainofthought} introduced chain-of-thoughts (CoT) prompting to provide guidance. \citet{zhang2023automatic} stimulated the model's ability for gradual reasoning by adding the ``\textit{Let's think step-by-step}'' prefix.
+Instead of generating reasoning steps, \citet{press2022measuring} investigated the compositional reasoning abilities by allowing LLMs to generate follow-up questions.
+Subsequently, \citet{madaan2023selfrefine} introduced a new framework to enhance the initial outputs generated by LLMs via iterative feedback and refinement.
+Meanwhile, some studies \cite{xie2021explanation,dai2022gpt,wang2023large} attempt to uncover the underlying working mechanism of ICL.
+In particular, \citet{xie2021explanation} showed that ICL happened via Bayesian inference, where certain concepts were implicitly predicted before the final prediction.
+Subsequently, \citet{dai2022gpt} revealed that there are connections between ICL and explicit fine-tuning and explained LLMs as meta-optimizers \cite{irie2022dual}.